dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Once the program was edited, we returned to the OS and invoked the assembler.
 The assembler read the source code tape, and wrote a binary tape, while also producing a listing on our data products line printer.

-The tapes weren’t 100% reliable, so we always wrote two tapes at the same time.
+The tapes weren't 100% reliable, so we always wrote two tapes at the same time.
 That way, at least one of them had a high probability of being free of errors.

 Our program was approximately 20,000 lines of code, and took nearly 30 minutes to compile.
 The odds that we would get a tape read error during that time were roughly 1 in 10.
 If the assembler got a tape error, it would ring the